 - A. Can be applied in reference to any motion or parliamentary situation out of which they arise. - В. - 1.
 The Requests for Leave to Withdraw, or to Modify, a Motion adhere. - 2.
 The remaining Other Requests and Inquiries do not adhere. - C. Is not necessarily out of order when another has the floor so long as it requires immediate attention. - D. Does not require a second. - E. Is not debatable. - F. Is not amendable. - G. - 1.
 Parliamentary Inquiry and Request for Information are acted upon directly by the Chair without a vote. - 2.
 Each of the remaining Other Requests and Inquiries requires a simple majority vote, except that: - a.
-If a resolution has multiple Sponsors (3.8 § 1(1)(A)), seeking permission to withdraw or modify it additionally requires written or stated permission by all other Sponsors to take the action(s) sought. - H. Can be made as a parliamentary main motion (1.5 § 2(1)(A)(1)).
+If a resolution has multiple Sponsors (3.8 § 1(1)(A)), seeking permission to withdraw or modify it additionally requires written or stated permission by all other Sponsors to take the action(s) sought. - H. Can be made as a parliamentary main motion (1.6 § 2(1)(A)(1)).

 - A. The Other Requests and Inquiries are: - 1.
 Parliamentary Inquiry, which is a question directed at the Chair to obtain information on a matter of parliamentary law or the rules of the organization bearing on the business at hand. - a.
 When such an inquiry is made, the Chair immediately gives an answer, but may decline to answer a hypothetical question. - 2.
 Request for Information, which is a request directed to the Chair or, through the Chair, to another individual for information relevant to the business at hand but not related to parliamentary procedure. - a.
 When directed at the Chair, it is treated like a Parliamentary Inquiry. - b.
-When directed at another individual, the Chair may choose to grant the floor to that individual in order to provide an answer, or they may respond to the request directly. - 3.
-Requests for Leave to Withdraw, or to Modify, a Motion, by which a mover asks the opportunity to take the action(s) specified on a motion which they made. - 4.
+When directed at another individual, the Chair may choose to grant the floor to that individual in order to provide an answer, or they may respond to the request directly.

+- 3. Requests for Leave to Withdraw, or to Modify, a Motion, by which a mover asks the opportunity to take the action(s) specified on a motion which they made. - 4.
+Request for Another Reading, by which a mover requests that an item of business receive an additional reading.
+This request is only in order when explicitly indicated and procedures for its effect upon adoption are clearly defined. - 5.
 Any other Motions and Requests authorized by the Standing Rules and specified therein as belonging to this category.